A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

-Adding Additional Beads to Your Necklace
+5. (Optional) Add Additional Beads to Your Necklace

 These painted beads make a beautiful necklace design on their own, but you may want to include additional beads to create a statement necklace that is truly your own.

-You can include metal, glass, or other store bought beads as accents in your design.
+You can include metal, glass, or other store-bought beads as accents in your design.
 These beads work particularly well as spacers on your necklace.

 I chose to paint some smaller beads in solid colors to add to my necklace.
 I painted each of these smaller beads while I was painting my larger beads, using the middle tone from the bead next to it to continue my gradual color change on my necklace.

-Designing and Stringing Your Necklace
+6. Design and String Your Necklace

 There are many ways to string your necklace and you want to decide how you want to do this before painting your beads.
-You want to choose beads that have a large enough hole to fit on whatever you use to string them, or choose something to hang them on that will fit through the holes in your beads.
+You want to choose beads that have a large enough hole to fit on whatever you use to string them or choose something to hang them on that will fit through the holes in your beads.

-1. One of the easiest ways to string you beads is to use a length of cord, ribbon, or even a long shoelace.
+One of the easiest ways to string your beads is to use a length of cord, ribbon, or even a long shoelace.
 You can tie a knot in your cord between each bead to add a decorative detail to your necklace design.
 I've used these items for a number of my necklaces and just tied a bow in the back to keep it around my neck.
 Be careful not to choose a rough material as it may scratch and rub against your neck as you wear it.

-2. You can also use a simple length of chain that you already have in your jewelry box to string your beads.
+You can also use a simple length of chain that you already have in your jewelry box to string your beads.
 To make this easier, choose a chain that has a small thin hook and clasp on it that you can slide your beads over.
 Otherwise, you will have to remove the clasp on your necklace to put your beads on, then put the clasp back on to finish your necklace.

-3. I chose to use a combination of memory wire and chain to hang my beads.
+I chose to use a combination of memory wire and chain to hang my beads.
 I cut a piece of memory wire that was a few inches longer than what I needed to hold my beads.
-Then using needle nose pliers, I bent the piece of memory wire into a deep U. The memory wire is a little bit hard to handle, but will stay in the shape you want once you bend it.
+Then using needle nose pliers, I bent the piece of memory wire into a deep U. The memory wire is a little bit hard to handle but will stay in the shape you want once you bend it.

 I strung my beads onto my U in the arrangement I wanted.
-Then I joined my memory wire U to a length of coordinating silver-tone chain by bending the end of the memory wire into a loop with my pliers to attach it to the end my chain.
+Then I joined my memory wire U to a length of coordinating silver-tone chain by bending the end of the memory wire into a loop with my pliers to attach it to the end of my chain.
 I cut the chain to the length I needed for my necklace, trimmed the end of my memory wire, and attached the other end to the chain using the same loop method.